Collator Setup

 • The collator(s) public keys which are used for setting its identity and a destination for rewards (if any).

-As an example, EduChain sets two initial collator and session public keys, allowing the chain to hit the ground running with two collators which are not running with Bob or Alice keys:
+As an example, EduChain sets two initial collator and session public keys for Aura, allowing the chain to hit the ground running with two collators which are not running with Bob or Alice keys:

 // Collator accounts that produce blocks and earn rewards.